 A decade ago, if you asked a baker what "gluten-free" meant, she might have looked at you funny.
 But today, the term is everywhere; it's even become a buzzword in the dieting world.
 So what exactly does gluten-free mean?
 The simple answer is that it refers to foods containing no gluten proteins—but what is gluten, and why have so many people chosen to go gluten-free?

 Gluten is a general term for the proteins found in wheat, rye, and barley.
 These proteins give bread its chewy texture and allow cakes to rise during baking.
 There are many reasons why some people choose to avoid these products, such as an allergy or intolerance to gluten.
-But there are also many myths about gluten that could ruin your health if you buy into them without consulting a doctor.
+But many variables could ruin your health if you buy into them without consulting a doctor.

-If you're allergic or intolerant to gluten, then it's important for you to know that the only way to prevent the symptoms of your condition is by avoiding eating anything with this protein.
+If you're allergic or intolerant to gluten, then the only way to prevent the symptoms of your condition is by avoiding eating anything with this protein.
 That means carefully reading labels on all packaged foods and drinks—even those that seem like they don't contain ingredients that would include gluten (such as salad dressings).

-The term "aspartame free" is used to describe foods or beverages that do not contain the artificial sweetener aspartame, which is also known by its brand names NutraSweet and Equal.
+The term "aspartame free" refers to essential foods or beverages that do not contain the artificial sweetener aspartame, known by its brand names NutraSweet and Equal.
 Aspartame is a low-calorie sweetener that is 180 times sweeter than sugar.
 People who are sensitive to aspartame may experience unwanted digestive symptoms when they consume it.
-If you are looking to avoid aspartame, then it is important to read the list of ingredients on any product you consume to see if there is any aspartame used in its production.
+If you are looking to avoid aspartame, it is; you can use diet to read the list of ingredients on any product you down to see if The USDA regulates it can use in its production.

 Since all meat contains naturally occurring sex hormones—and since there's no real difference between the two types of meat—the term "No hormones added" is mainly used for marketing purposes.
 While these claims can be found on certain mass-produced supermarket brands, it's more common for high-end specialty shops or organic food stores to use this phrase on their labels.

 Another claim found on some supermarket brands is "Raised without antibiotics."
-This means that the product was produced without the use of antibiotics in either the animal's feed or water.
+This means that the product was produced without the FDA approvedtibiotics in either the animal's feed or water.

 Did not find the product type of Supermarket Labels you need？

-or if you have any questions, you can contact our customer service or leave us a message.
+No scientific evidence supports your questions, Contactsupports our customer service or leave us a message.